 Thinking about if further, it would be cool if you could submit your API to be listed in your parent API providers API area.
 Think of APIhub and Mashape, but every API area would have its own 3rd API marketplace.
 API providers often allow 3rd party developers to submit code libraries and samples to be listed as resources, as well as applications for listing in an application showcase.
 So it makes sense to potetially allow for your developers to submit APIs for validation and publishing into a designated area.

-|Aggregation, Twitter, Twitter Counter API|
+|Aggregation, API Evangelist, Twitter, Twitter Counter API|

 blog comments powered by Disqus

 - Connect With Linguistics API Apicultur While They Are In San Francisco

 - My First Keynote With The Infamous Audrey Watters

 - Are You Going To Be At API Days in San Francisco?
 I Am!

 - Box Opens Up Revenue Sharing For API Developers